 South Africa: "A medicine a doctor can't prescribe"

-In May, severe flooding devastated communities in Durban, South Africa.
+Back in May, severe flooding devastated communities in Durban, South Africa.

 This video tells the story of how one MSF driver from KwaZulu-Natal – who also happens to be a skilled keyboard player – partnered with a self-taught opera singer from one of the worst-affected areas to bring positivity to people in need.

 The psychological impact of a humanitarian emergency can be severe.

 Our teams provide emergency medical aid in catastrophes all over the world — armed conflicts, natural disasters, famines and epidemics.
 However, for people who have lived through these traumatic events, survival goes beyond ensuring physical wellbeing.